Calamari/BehaviorTree.js/README.md

 const { BehaviorTree, Sequence, Task, SUCCESS, FAILURE } = require('behaviortree')
 ```

 I use the new ES modules syntax, because I think it is very readable.
 So all the code is written like this.
-To see working examples of both versions visit/clone [the examples repo](https://github.com/Calamari/BehaviorTree.js-Examples).
+To see working examples of both versions visit/clone [the examples’ repo](https://github.com/Calamari/BehaviorTree.js-Examples).

 ### Creating a simple Task